1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-Acute blood-loss anemia most often results from internal or external bleeding.
+Acute anemia related to blood-loss is the most frequent type of anemia caused by internal or external bleeding.
 Common triggers include:

-• Ruptured varices or other broken blood vessels in the GI tract
+• Tear in varicose or other ruptured blood vessels of the GI tract

 Treatment